Tyrese Haliburton NBA Preview vs. the Bucks

-Tyrese Haliburton and his Indiana Pacers teammates face off versus the Milwaukee Bucks on Thursday at 5:00 PM ET.
+The Indiana Pacers, Tyrese Haliburton included, match up versus the Milwaukee Bucks on Wednesday at 8:00 PM ET.

 Watch the NBA, other live sports and more on Fubo!
 Use our link to sign up for a free trial.

-In this article, we look at Haliburton's available prop bets, providing stats to help you figure out the best wagers to make.
+Below, we break down Haliburton's stats and trends to help you pick out the best prop bets.

 Rep your team with officially licensed NBA gear!
 Head to Fanatics to find jerseys, shirts, and much more.